kxvn-lx/Kontax-Cam/README.md

 ## Features

  - [x] Instant camera that just works.
+ - [x] Gesture-based app, swipe left or right to change the filter
  - [x] Multiple filter presets made personally by me.
 (Will be adding more!)
  - [x] Multiple effects to make your photo pop.
  - [x] Custom photo viewer